cgruver/cgruver/_posts/2023-03-18-Multi-Node-OpenShift-Home-Lab.md

    This command does a lot of work for you.

    * Creates the OpenShift install manifests
-   * Uses the `butane` cli to inject custom configurations into the ignition configs for the cluster nodes
+   * Uses the `butane` cli to inject custom configurations into the ignition configs for the three cluster nodes
    * Creates the appropriate DNS entries and network configuration
    * Prepares the iPXE boot configuration for each cluster node
    * Configures Nginx on the router as the ingress load balancer for your cluster